 In your closet

 It can be really hard to buy clothing for other people, but a careful suggestion can get you a staple piece you otherwise wouldn’t invest in.
-Check out my post on creating a capsule wardrobe and consider some thoughtful additions to your closet.

 - Everlane.
 For everything.
 While I do think Everlane is really over-hyped, I also love every piece of clothing I’ve bought.
 I’ve had a cashmere sweater for over four years and t-shirts for four or five that still function wonderfully.